‘Days Of Our Lives’ Spoilers Week Of September 18: Gabi’s Feelings, Sonny’s Second Thoughts, & Eric Leaves?

 Days of Our Lives spoilers suggest that Chloe (Nadia Bjorlin) and Julie (Susan Seaforth Hayes) will also not see eye-to-eye during the week of September 18-22.
 They will both want the same thing but will disagree on how to handle the situation.
 Both these ladies are headstrong, so viewers can look forward to some crazy drama.

 But Chloe also has her fingers in another pie this week.
-Days of Our Lives spoilers reveal that while talking to Brady (Eric Martsolf), Chloe will accidentally allude the fact that Eric (Greg Vaughan) still has feelings for Nicole (Arianne Zucker).
+Days of Our Lives spoilers reveal that while talking to Brady (Eric Martsolf), Chloe will accidentally allude to the fact that Eric (Greg Vaughan) still has feelings for Nicole (Arianne Zucker).
 Wasting no time, Brady will confront Eric and demand that Eric fire Nicole from the Horton Center.
 Eric feels so guilty that he rather agrees to leave Salem instead because he just wants Nicole to be happy, according to spoilers.
 Days of Our Lives viewers know that Eric’s feelings are reciprocated and that Nicole also has feelings for him.

 In the latest #DAYS, Nicole makes a sacrifice for Brady.https://t.co/70zOJaOWU0 pic.twitter.com/fGYhtD04RE